wuleicanada/corp/README.md

 #### What are you looking for?
 Confirm Corporation still exists.
 Also find all other names the corporation may have used to do business.*
 #### Why is this important to your client?
 The client wouldn't want to buy a company that no longer exist.
 Other names will be used for public searches.
-Some litigation may also reveal problems with the Corporation.

 # (4) The entering into of this agreement and the transactions contemplated hereby will not result in the violation of any of the terms and provisions of the constating documents or by-laws of the Vendor or of any indenture or other agreement, written or oral, to which the Vendor may be a party.
 ## What internal  reviews are required?